schierlm/Oberon2013Modifications/KernelDebugger/README.md

 Due to memory constraints and no multitasking, running the debugger on the same machine as the debuggee is tricky.
 Therefore, we take a different approach here, which is also known from low-level driver development: The debuggee is running on one RISC5 machine, and the debugger on another one.
-Both are connected via a serial link.
+Both run the same version of Oberon, have the same memory configuration and are connected via a serial link.

 A debug stub written in Assembly is invoked whenever a breakpoint is hit (and if you set a breakpoint on the trap handler, also when a trap occurs) and takes care to communicate the